tbela99/css-parser/README.md

 - indent: string, optional. css indention string. uses space character by default.
 - newLine: string, optional. new line character.
 - output: string, optional. file where to store css. url() are resolved according to the specified value. no file is created though.
-- cwd: string, optional. value used as current working directory. when output is not provided, urls are resolved according to this value.
+- cwd: string, optional. destination directory used to resolve url().

 ## Parsing